mixxen/eos-ui-interview/README.md

 - **Add Unit Tests**:
   - Ensure each feature is functioning correctly and that the application behaves as expected in a browser environment.

+- **Replace Create React App**:
+  - Migrate to a modern build tool like Vite, Parcel, or RSBuild

 ---

 Good luck, and feel free to ask if you have any questions!